vese/Recaptcha.Verify.Net/README.md

 Library can produce following exceptions
 Exception | Description
 --- | ---
+RecaptchaServiceException | Base recaptcha exception.
+RecaptchaServiceConfigurationException | Base recaptcha exception for invalid configuration.
 EmptyActionException | This exception is thrown when the action passed in function is empty.
+MinScoreNotSpecifiedException | This exception is thrown when minimal score was not specified and request had score value (used V3 reCAPTCHA).
+SecretKeyNotSpecifiedException | This exception is thrown when secret key was not specified in options or request params.
+RecaptchaServiceProcessingException | Base recaptcha exception for errors while processing token verification and result checking.
 EmptyCaptchaAnswerException | This exception is thrown when captcha answer passed in function is empty.
+EmptyResponseException | This exception is thrown when verification request response is empty.
+When thrown, it is wrapped in VerifyRequestException.
-RecaptchaHttpRequestException | This exception is thrown when http request failed.
+VerifyRequestException | This exception is thrown when verification request failed.
 Stores inner exception.
-MinScoreNotSpecifiedException | This exception is thrown when minimal score was not specified and request had score value (used V3 reCAPTCHA).
-SecretKeyNotSpecifiedException | This exception is thrown when secret key was not specified in options or request params.
 UnknownErrorKeyException | This exception is thrown when verification response error key is unknown.

 All of these exceptions are inherited from RecaptchaServiceException.